-- that the instructions and guidelines set by the Executive Management are implemented; - that the activities of the Group are in compliance with laws and regulations; - that the Company's internal processes function correctly, notably those contributing to the safeguarding of its assets; - that financial reporting is reliable.
+- that the instructions and guidelines set by the Executive Management are implemented; - that laws and regulations are complied with; - that the internal processes function correctly, notably those contributing to the safeguarding of its assets; - that financial reporting is reliable.

-The internal control system is a set of resources, procedures, conduct and initiatives that correspond to the VINCI Group's characteristics, which: • helps businesses run smoothly and contributes to effective operations and efficient use of resources;
+The internal control system is a set of resources, procedures, conduct and initiatives that correspond to the characteristics of the VINCI Group's businesses and which:

-• must take significant risks into account in an appropriate manner, whether they are operational, financial or legal.
+- helps the businesses run smoothly and contributes to effective operations and efficient use of resources; - must enable significant risks to be taken into account in an appropriate manner, whether they are operational, financial or legal.

-Nevertheless, like any set of controls, the internal control system cannot provide an absolute guarantee that the Group will achieve its objectives, however well designed and implemented the system is.
+Nevertheless, like any set of controls, however well designed and implemented the internal control system may be, it cannot provide an absolute guarantee that the Group will achieve its objectives.